-Finley, a Democrat, was the representative for Florida's 2nd congressional district from 1881 to 1883.
+Finley was the representative for Florida’s 2nd congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Jan 1876 to Jun 1882, Finley missed 84 of 489 roll call votes, which is 17.2%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Jun 1882.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: